Ask financial traders anywhere in the world to name the book that has influenced them the most…

 See that loudmouthed broker hanging around the party punch bowl bragging about his trades?

-Chances are slim that he’s a top trader.
+The chances are slim that he’s a top trader.

 Market wizards are loners.
 They are independent and contrary – to an extreme.